 Osteopathy started in New Zealand in the early 1930s.
 Early practitioners were often qualified doctors.
 A professional association called the New Zealand Register of Osteopaths was established in 1973.
 Practitioners could only be registered if the committee deemed them suitably qualified.

 The government recognised osteopathy as a legitimate health therapy in the late 1970s.
-The passing of the New Zealand Register of Osteopaths Incorporated Act 1978 meant that only members of the register could call themselves an osteopath.
+The passing of the New Zealand Register of Osteopaths Incorporated Act 1978 meant that only members of the register could call themselves osteopaths.
 Osteopathic treatments were funded by ACC from 1986.

 From the 19th century onwards, massage had dubious connotations, because brothels were euphemistically described as massage parlours.
-In 1894 a reporter from the Observer newspaper wrote: ‘I shall keep my eye on our Auckland masseurs, or rather on the frauds who pretend to a knowledge of massage with a view to getting respectable women and girls into their clutches.’1 ‘Massage parlour’ remained synonymous with brothel in the 21st century.
+In 1894 a reporter from the Observer newspaper wrote: ‘I shall keep my eye on our Auckland masseurs, or rather on the frauds who pretend to a knowledge of massage with a view to getting respectable women and girls into their clutches.’1 Among older people at least, 'massage parlour’ remained synonymous with brothel in the 21st century.

 Massage is the manipulation of soft tissue by hand.
 People typically visit massage therapists for relaxation purposes, but also for specific ailments like muscle aches and strains.

 Therapeutic massage emerged in the late 19th century.
 Official training courses started at hospitals in Auckland and Dunedin in 1913.
-Trained therapists treated wounded soldiers during the First World War, and children suffering from polio.
+Trained therapists treated wounded soldiers during and after the First World War, as well as children suffering from polio.

 Therapeutic massage as a part of conventional health care evolved into physiotherapy, but people could still become massage therapists without training as physiotherapists.
 Massage is unregulated.
 The representative organisation Massage New Zealand has a code of conduct and maintains a register of members.

 Massage is a popular form of alternative therapy in New Zealand.
-In the 2006/7 New Zealand Health Survey, over half the respondents who had used an alternative therapy in the last 12 months visited a massage therapist.
+In the 2006/7 New Zealand Health Survey, more than half the respondents who had used an alternative therapy in the previous 12 months had visited a massage therapist.

 Homeopathy is a system of alternative medicine based on the principle that like cures like.
 This means that a substance that causes particular symptoms in a healthy person can be used to treat a sick person suffering from those symptoms.
 Remedies are made by diluting substances (mainly of plant, mineral and animal origin).
 This process is called ‘potentising’ because practitioners believe the potency of the remedy increases the more it is diluted.
 This eliminates toxicity – homeopaths say their medicines are the safest in the world.
 Remedies are prescribed in pill or liquid form.

-Homeopathy is one of the earliest forms of alternative western medicine practised in New Zealand.
+Homeopathy was one of the earliest forms of alternative western medicine practised in New Zealand.
 Early homeopathic practitioners were usually qualified doctors.
-Dr William Purdie, who settled in Dunedin in 1849, was the first known homeopathic doctor to practise in New Zealand.
+Dr William Purdie, who settled in Dunedin in 1849, was the first known homeopathic doctor to practise in the colony.

 The medical practice of homeopathic doctor Carl Fischer received a significant boost in 1854 when he saved the life of an injured woman.
 Jane Graham, the wife of a prominent Auckland businessman and politician, was severely injured when the upper floor of a shop collapsed on top of her.
 Fischer revived her after a number of conventional doctors failed to, and she survived her experience.
 His efforts received a lot of favourable publicity in the newspapers and new patients flocked to his practice.

-In the 19th century homeopathy was popular.
+Homeopathy was popular in the 19th century.
 Patients preferred its gentle remedies and treatments to the often unpleasant and dangerous options offered by conventional practitioners.
-Partly because of the challenge it posed, homeopathy was criticised by the conventional medical profession, who saw it as quackery.
+Partly because of the challenge it posed for them, homeopathy was condemned as quackery by the conventional medical profession.

 Though homeopathy became less popular as conventional medicine became dominant in the early 20th century, its resurgence in the late 20th century (along with other alternative therapies) made it the subject of renewed criticism.
-Critics argue that homeopathy is not scientifically verifiable and point to studies which show the remedies are no better than placebos.
-Homeopaths respond that remedies have been carefully proved and patient outcomes show they are effective.
+Critics argue that homeopathy is not scientifically verifiable and no more effective than a placebo.
+A 2015 review of 225 research papers led the Australian National Health and Medical Research Council to conclude that 'there are no health conditions for which there is reliable evidence that homeopathy is effective.'1 Homeopaths respond that remedies have been carefully proved and patient outcomes show they are effective.
 Some general practitioners use homeopathy in conjunction with conventional medicine.

 Homeopathy is unregulated.
-The New Zealand Council of Homeopaths represented the profession since 2009 and had over 200 members in 2016.
+The New Zealand Council of Homeopaths has represented the profession since 2009 and had 178 members in 2018.
 There were four manufacturing homeopathic pharmacies and four colleges in New Zealand.
-The 2006/7 New Zealand Health Survey found that of the 18% of respondents who used alternative heath care in the previous 12 months, one in four saw a homeopath or naturopath.
+The 2006/07 New Zealand Health Survey found that of the 18% of respondents who had used alternative health care in the previous 12 months, one in four saw a homeopath or naturopath.

 Naturopathy is an umbrella therapy – practitioners use herbal medicines, vitamins and minerals, homeopathy, aromatherapy, massage, and other natural products and therapies to help the body heal itself.
 Naturopaths are also concerned with diet and nutrition.